abg3/Smoke-Detection-using-Tensorflow-2.2/README.md

 In this repostiory, we implement The TensorFlow 2 Object Detection Library for training on our own dataset.

 Our goal is to develop a wildfire smoke detector which will help California respond to wildfire concerns as quickly as possible.
+This is the submission project for [Lets Stop Wildfires Hackathon 2.0](https://aiformankind.org/lets-stop-wildfires-hackathon-2.0)

 # Dataset